 Would appreciate you letting us know how Conservation Authorities can participate in this program. eg. promotion? training? becoming certified? demonstration sites, etc..

-There will be a 4R Ontario Certification Program Toolkit with resources for training, promotion, steps to being certified, 4R Ontario Demonstration farm locations and results, etc. We are looking to develop and publish this material this spring with the finalized 4R Ontario Certification Standards.
+There will be a 4R Ontario Certification Program Toolkit with resources for training, promotion, steps to being certified, 4R demonstration farm locations and results, etc. We are looking to develop and publish this material this spring with the finalized 4R Ontario Certification Standards.
 In addition, 4R Ontario has hired Warriner Ag as a coach for the program, who will be available to attend and speak on behalf of the program and 4R Ontario.
 We will include a Conservation Partner specific promotional piece with directions for more information and also promote the program at a variety of events.

 The 4R Program is voluntary for ag retailers, but is it voluntary for the ag retailer's customer's as to whether or not they want to participate in the program (i.e. provide sign-off on documentation, etc.)?